jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (b) in the case of a ban, whether the ban applies to building work for which a building consent has been issued before the date on which the ban comes into force; and
   (c) whether the procedure in section 29 has been followed in relation to the warning or ban.

-### 27 Offence to use building method or product in breach of ban under section 26
+### 27 Offence to use building product or building method in breach of ban under section 26
-(1) A person must not use a building method or product if doing so breaches a ban under section 26.
+(1) A person must not use a building product or building method if doing so breaches a ban under section 26.
 (2) A person who fails to comply with subsection (1)— (a) commits an offence; and
   (b) is liable on conviction,—